Updated April, 2021

 Care and Maintenance

-The manufacturer claims that the knife is dishwasher safe, but considering the price, we recommend that you wash the knife by hand in warm, soapy water.
-The knife should also be promptly dried after use in order to avoid spotting on the blade.
+The manufacturer claims that the knife is dishwasher safe.
+But! considering the price!
+We recommend that you wash the knife by hand in warm, soapy water.
+The Shun DM0707 Chef’s Knife should also be promptly dried after use in order to avoid spotting on the blade.

 Before you dive in a sharpen your new knife make sure you read the included user’s manual, which provides instructions regarding care and the type of sharpening steps you need to follow in order to avoid damaging the blade.